Is Lamictal bipolar treatment the new gold standard?

 The manufacturers are very candid about the lack of evidence on Lamictal for younger patients.

 “It is not known if LAMICTAL is safe or effective in children or teenagers under the age of 18 with mood disorders such as bipolar disorder or depression.”

 The most common side effects are diarrhea, double vision, blurred vision, nausea, dizziness, and tiredness.

 The risk of dangerous side effects such as suicidal ideation orself-harm thoughts from taking lamotrigine are considered very low.

 HOWEVER, THERE IS ONE VERY SERIOUS SIDE EFFECT THAT CAN BE DEADLY!

 We are talking about the notorious Lamictal rash.

 The drug comes with a black box warning about developing a skin rash.
-This may indicate you have developed Stevens-Johnson Syndrome and Toxic Epidermal Necrolysis – these can result in death.
+This may indicate you have developed Stevens-Johnson Syndrome and Toxic Epidermal Necrolysis – these can result in the sloughing of large surface areas of the skin and oral mucosa and may result in death.

 Most of the time the rash is not a serious condition.
 Approximately 5% to 10% users will develop a rash, but only one in a thousand of these will be the serious rash.

 Related pages: Abilify | Depakote | Geodon | Lithium | Seroquel | Topamax | Wellbutrin | Zyprexa